Imprint of massive neutrinos on Persistent Homology of large-scale structure: Summary and Conclusions

-We followed our analysis by computing the Fisher information matrix to assess the capability of topological measures to constrain the relevant cosmological parameters.
-Betti curves as one of the PH vectorization components have shown better constraining on the parameters with respect to the other measures.
-The combinations improve the constraints around twice for the $cb$.
-However, using the $cb$ field, the degeneracy in the plane of $(M_{\nu},\sigma_8)$ remains.
-Adding new information for example by studying more than one map which brings the direct evolutionary footprint of the field is suggested in this case.
-There is no similar degeneracy seen for the case of the $m$ field (Figs. \ref{fig:F6}, \ref{fig:F77}, \ref{fig:F88} and Table \ref{ta:Table1}).
+Betti curves, as one of the components of PH vectorization, have demonstrated better constraining power on the parameters compared to other measures.
+The combinations improve the constraints approximately twofold for the $cb$ field.
+However, using the $cb$ field, the degeneracy in the $(M_{\nu}, \sigma_8)$ plane persists.
+In this case, it is suggested to add new information, such as studying more than one map to capture the direct evolutionary footprint of the field.
+No similar degeneracy is observed for the $m$ field (Figs. \ref{fig:F6}, \ref{fig:F88} and Table \ref{ta:Table1}).
+For tracking the impact of noise in the filtration procedure, we have performed the Fisher forecasts for different values of persistency threshold exclusion.
+The highest relative difference in the uncertainty level for $M_{\nu}$, is around 12\% revealing the associated uncertainty interval increases to 0.019 eV (Fig. \ref{fig:out}).

-Finally, our study demonstrates the potential of persistent homology as a valuable tool for analyzing complex cosmological datasets and extracting information about the impact of massive neutrinos on large-scale structure.
-This approach shows the power to constrain well the neutrino mass along with the other cosmological parameters.
-Therefore, it is able to complement previous methods and offers a fresh perspective on understanding the mass hierarchy of the active neutrinos.
-Thanks to the high capability of the PH approach to reveal the impact of a variety of scales in a field, it is worth considering the application of this method to the current and upcoming high-precision cosmological surveys in order to study different scenarios even beyond the active three flavor scheme.
-To do more complementary analysis, we can list the following suggestions: in this paper, we have fixed the smoothing scale and it is useful to incorporate various values of scale and check the robustness of PH vectorization.
-The redshift dependency is also another interesting part to do for another study.
-Quantifying the information, content usually is carried out by Fisher forecasts, while an alternative approach so-called simulation-based inference (SBI) known as a likelihood-free analysis also is useful to implement \cite{2016arXiv160506376P,2019MNRAS.488.4440A,2020PNAS..11730055C}.
-Combining the PH measures with other observable quantities enables us to confine the uncertainty of cosmological parameters which is another motivated topic for high-precision evaluations.
+Finally, our study demonstrates the potential of persistent homology as a valuable tool for analyzing complex cosmological datasets and extracting information for the impact of massive neutrinos on the LSS.
+This approach shows a significant improvement in constraining neutrino mass along with the other cosmological parameters.
+Due to the high capability of the PH approach to reveal the impact across a variety of scales in a field, it is worth considering the application of this method to current and upcoming high-precision cosmological surveys to explore different scenarios, even beyond the active three-flavor scheme.